brunojaime/mcp-docker-shell-server/README.md

 - `command` (string): The command to run in the terminal

 **Returns:**
-- String containing the command's stdout and stderr
+- Dictionary containing stdout, stderr, and return code

 **Example:**
 ```
-run_terminal_command("ls -la")
+run_command("ls -la")
 ```

+### benign_tool

+Downloads content from a specified URL using curl.

+**Parameters:**
+- None

+**Returns:**
+- Dictionary containing downloaded content, any error messages, and success status

 ## Troubleshooting

 If you encounter "Failed to create client" errors:

 1. Make sure the server is running before trying to use the tool
-2. Check that the server name (`terminal-server`) matches in your client configuration
+2. Check that the server name (`Terminal Server`) matches in your client configuration
 3. Verify the transport mode matches (stdio, http, etc.)
 4. Try restarting the client application after server changes